Europe Healthcare Analytics Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 Reduced cost of care and prediction of possible emergency services drive the market.
 With digitized healthcare records, patient patterns and histories can be identified more efficiently.
 Predictive analytics can isolate patients that may be at risk of crises from chronic health problems, giving physicians an opportunity to provide corrective plans that decrease emergency visit, thus, further reducing the overall cost of resources.

-Further, the impact of COVID-19 supports the market growth.
-The healthtech responses to the pandemic include free access to platforms, new digital assistant technologies, the distribution and sharing of vital resources, and more.
+Further, with the outbreak of Covid-19 various hospitals and healthcare enterprises are increasing their focus on the adoption of analytics as part of their operations.
 Patients and doctors are rapidly adopting telemedicine and other digital tools to deliver care.
 According to Tech Nation’s Data Commons, the United Kingdom has more than 100 healthtech startups with the potential to become USD 1 billion business, and the UK government announced to provide a fund of GBP 1.25 billion, which includes a GBP 500 million investment fund for high-growth companies.

 Scope of the Report

-The European healthcare analytics market comprises solutions through cloud and on-premise, providing applications in the area of clinical data analytics, financial data analytics, ad others to the end users (payers and providers).
+Healthcare analytics offer solutions and insights regarding hospital management, patient records, costs, and diagnoses.
+It combines business intelligence suites and data visualization tools, to provide real-time information that can support decisions and deliver actionable insights.
+The European healthcare analytics market comprises solutions through cloud and on-premise, providing applications in the area of clinical data analytics, financial data analytics, and others.

 Clinical Data Analytics